arfc/osier/paper/paper.md

 [@pfenninger:2014; @vagero:2023].
-Two well known open-source ESOMs, Calliope [@pfenninger:2018] and Python for Power Systems Analysis (PyPSA) [@brown:2018], partially address equity issues by implementing MGA, but this does not resolve the limitation of mono-objective optimization.
+Two well known open-source ESOMs, Calliope [@pfenninger:2018] and Python for Power Systems Analysis (PyPSA) [@brown:2018], partially address equity issues by implementing MGA, but this does not resolve the limitations of mono-objective optimization.
 Some studies incorporate local preferences into energy system design through multi-criteria decision analysis (MCDA) and community focus groups [@bertsch:2016; @mckenna:2018; @zelt:2019].
 But these studies rely on tools with pre-defined objectives which are difficult to modify.
 Without the ability to add objectives that reflect the concerns of a community, the priorities of that community will remain secondary to those of modelers and decision makers.
-A flexible and extensible multi-objective framework that fulfills this need has not yet been developed.
-The `osier` framework closes this gap.
+A flexible and extensible multi-objective framework that fulfills this need has not yet been developed. `osier` closes this gap.

 # Design and Implementation
 The fundamental object in `osier` is an `osier.Technology` object, which